 Things to do in Lake Bled in Slovenia

-The Lake Bled is about 6km long and completely going around it won’t take more than 2 hours – not including the uncountable stops to contemplate the landscape, of course :).
+The Lake Bled is about 6km long.
+To go around it completely won’t take you more than 2 hours – not including the uncountable stops to contemplate the landscape, of course.
 You can go around the lake by foot or bike.
 You can actually rent a bike at Lake Bled if you don’t plan to cycle to Slovenia as we did!

 Bear in mind that the way might be a bit bumpy.
 Even though we went there by bike, we think by foot might be a bit more pleasant, if you have the time.

 The water in Bled is clean and perfect for a swim during the summer time.
 For those willing to explore further the beauty of the lake, a good option is to rent a boat, kayak or a stand-up paddle in any of the many rental places of the region.

-Speaking of water ???? , did you know Slovenia was the first country in Europe to put in its Constitution the right to clean water as a fundamental right to all its citizens?
-The country’s prime minister, Milo Cerar, called water the “gold liquid” of the XXI century and said the bill aims to protects this national good before the increasing international corporation lobby to privatize the water sources.
+Speaking of water, did you know Slovenia was the first country in Europe to put in its Constitution the right to clean water as a fundamental right to all its citizens?
+The country’s prime minister, Milo Cerar, called water the “gold liquid” of the XXI century.
+He also said the bill aims to protects this national good before the increasing international corporation lobby to privatize the water sources.
 Awesome, right?

 You can only get there by a pletna.
-This is the name of the boats in Lake Bled, which is a kind of gondola and costs 14 Euros per person – return.
-There is no entrance fee for the island, though you have to pay if you want to visit the Church of the Assumption of Mary – Adults: €6; Students: €4.
+This is the name of the boats in Lake Bled, which is a kind of gondola and costs 15 Euros per person – return.
+There is no entrance fee for the island.
+But, if you want to visit the Lake Bled church – Church of the Assumption of Mary -, you will have to pay: Adults: €6; Students: €4.

-PS – we decided to not go to the Bled’s Island because what called our attention the most was the view from outside with the island in its middle rather than the other way round.
+P.S.: We decided to not go to the Bled’s Island because what called our attention the most was the view from outside with the island in its middle rather than the other way round.
 But we met with other travellers who did the tour and loved it, so it is up to you.
 They said the view from the boat is really worthy.
-If you go, just don’t forget to let us know 😉
+If you go, just don’t forget to let us know!

-This medieval castle dates back to the XI Century and it was almost entirely refurbished on the XVI Century.
+The medieval Bled Castle dates back to the XI Century and it was almost entirely refurbished on the XVI century.
 As it is atop the cliff by the lake, the view from up there is spectacular.

-It is a 60 years old recipe of this famous and delicious cake you ought to try.
-This cake is generally associated with Lake Bled, but you will have no problems on finding it, as they are sold all over the country – probably cheaper than Bled, actually.
+Kremšnita is a 60 years old recipe.
+It is a famous and delicious cake you ought to try.
+This cake is generally associated with Lake Bled, but you will have no problems finding it, as they are sold all over the country – probably cheaper than Bled, actually.
 But if you like to abide by the rules, than try it in Bled too.

 Just 4km away from Lake Bled, there is this stunning gorge you also must visit.
 You will see many natural pools along the 1.6km way over a wooden footbridge that crosses the river many times until arriving at the Sum Waterfall.
-You can get over there from Bled by taxi or make the trekking.
+You can get over there from Bled by taxi, trekking or cycling.
 It costs €5 to get in.

 Honestly, Bohinj is one of the most picturesque scenario we have ever seen.
-Moreover, the most famous waterfall of Slovenia is over there, at the Triglav National Park.
+Also, the most famous waterfall of Slovenia is over there, at the Triglav National Park.
 The Savica Waterfall was even an inspiration for the Slovenian national anthem.
 There is a tour that leaves from Bled to the Triglav National Park.

-Ps – During our visit to Bohinj Lake we stayed in the Hostel Pod Voglom, a rather cozy hostel with private and shared rooms at a very relax part of the lake.
-We really recommend them for staying in for the night.
-You can even rent kayak equipments, go paragliding and many more sports.
+During our visit to Bohinj Lake we stayed in the Hostel Pod Voglom, a rather cozy hostel with private and shared rooms at a very relax part of the lake.
+We really recommend staying at Pod Voglom for the night.
+You can rent kayak equipment, go paragliding and many more sports.

 How to get to Lake Bled in Slovenia

 The best way to explore Slovenia is definitely by car.
 It is a small country with natural wonders scattered all over.
 A car will give you the flexibility to explore even the most remote places.
 You can compare the best deals on car rental in Slovenia here.
 Another good option is to go by bike, as we did!

 Nevertheless, if you rely on public transport, Bled is easily accessible by bus or train:

-Bus: There are bus leaving from the capital Ljubljana every hour, arriving at the centre of Bled, just by the lake.
+Bus: There are buses leaving from the capital of Slovenia, Ljubljana, every hour.
+It arrives at the centre of Bled, just by the lake.
 The trip takes about 1h15 and costs about €6.
 See further info here.

 Train: There are trains from Ljubljana as well to the “Lesce-Bled” station, about 4km from Bled.
-From there, you can wither walk, take a bus or a taxi to the lake.
+From there, you can either walk, take a bus or a taxi to the lake.